MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/xaml-basics/data-binding-basics.md

 </ListView>
 ```

+> [!NOTE]
+> The binding source for cells, and children of cells, is the `ListView.ItemsSource` collection.

 The `Label` element is set to the `View` property of the `ViewCell`.
 (The `ViewCell.View` tags are not needed because the `View` property is the content property of `ViewCell`.)
 This markup displays the `FriendlyName` property of each `NamedColor` object:

 [![](data-binding-basics-images/listview2.png "Binding to a Collection with a DataTemplate")](data-binding-basics-images/listview2-large.png#lightbox "Binding to a Collection with a DataTemplate")